lingsama/ling/docs/readme.md

 Before running the python code, you'll first need to download all data we'll be using.
 This data is located in the Combined_News_DJIA1.csv.
-We will process these in the same directory as source code.
-As always, the first step is to clone the repository.

-#
 Requirements and Installation

 In order to run the Python code, you'll need the following libraries.